ClassifAI Image Text Extraction Data Flow (with OpenAI)

 - The

-class receives this string. - The
+ImageTextExtraction.phpclass receives this string. - The

-table. - The ClassifAI REST endpoint sends the extracted text (or a success message) back to the client.
+save()method is called, which useswp_update_post()to save the extracted text into thepost_contentfield of the attachment in thewp_poststable. - The ClassifAI REST endpoint sends the extracted text (or a success message) back to the client.

 - Client-Side Display: JavaScript displays a notification or the extracted text (if applicable to the UI context).